What your business sells for does not equal the amount you will put in your pocket.

 You will pay your debts

 Most small businesses are sold as asset sales.
 Simply put, the assets of one corporation are sold, free and clear, to another corporation.
 The emphasis here is “free and clear;” that means at closing, before you get any money yourself, any loans and debt you have against the business will be paid in full.
 Any financed equipment and vehicles will be paid off.
 Any real estate loans will be satisfied.
 All balances will be brought current.

 Now, in the case of a stock sale, a business owner sells all the stock of their company, and is not responsible for the debt unless he or she agrees to be as part of the negotiations.
 Even under this scenario, however, you must remember that the seller also gives up any claim to receivables.

 You will pay your taxes

-One of the two great certainties in life, taxes.
+One of the two great certainties in life is taxes.
 Your tax liabilities can vary greatly depending on the allocation of the purchase price (which is agreed to between buyer and seller), your tax bracket, and personal financial situation.

 It is of utmost importance that you involve your accounting and tax professional in your sale from the very beginning.
-They will be able to help you to negotiate an allocation that is favorable to you, and to help you properly anticipate what you will owe Uncle Sam after closing.
+They will be able to help you to negotiate a deal structure and allocation that is favorable to you, and to help you properly anticipate what you will owe Uncle Sam after closing.

 You will likely finance a portion of the transaction